Stone Bracelet

-Stone Bracelet is a public art work by artist Zoran Mojsilov, located on the south side of Milwaukee, Wisconsin.
+Stone Bracelet is a public artwork by artist Zoran Mojsilov, located on the south side of Milwaukee, Wisconsin.
 The work is a large chiseled stone fitted with a stainless steel loop near its top from which smaller rocks are suspended on four sides of the sculpture.
 The artwork is located in a small park near Third and Walker Streets in the Walker's Point neighborhood.
 Stone Bracelet was commissioned through the Spirit of Milwaukee Neighborhood Millennium Art Initiative.